aspose-words/Aspose.Words-API-References-Tutorials/english/net/basic-conversions/doc-to-docx/_index.md

 In this tutorial, we will walk you through the step-by-step process of using Aspose.Words for .NET to convert a Word document in .doc format to the Docx format.
 We will explain the provided C# source code and guide you on how to implement it in your own projects.

 To begin, make sure you have Aspose.Words for .NET installed and set up in your development environment.
-If you haven't done so, download and install the library from the official website.
+If you haven't done so, download and install the library from the [Aspose.Releases](https://releases.aspose.com/words/net/).

 ## Step 1: Setting up the Development Environment